Shanghai Ghetto: Creation

 Thus, about half of the approximately 16,000 refugees, who had overcome great obstacles and had found a means of livelihood and residence outside the 'designated area' were forced to leave their homes and businesses for a second time and to relocate into a crowded, squalid area of less than one square mile with its own population of an estimated 100,000 Chinese and 8,000 refugees.

 The US air raids on Shanghai began in 1944.
 There were no bomb shelters in Hongkou because the water table was close to the surface.
 The most devastating raid started on 17 July 1945, and was the first attack that hit Hongkou.
 Thirty-eight refugees and hundreds of Chinese were killed in the 17 July raid.

 The bombings by the US 7th Air Force continued daily until early August, when the atomic bomb was dropped on Hiroshima and the Japanese government surrendered shortly thereafter.
 Refugees in the ghetto improvised their own shelters, with one family surviving the bombing under a bed with a second mattress on top, mounted on two desks.

 Some Jews of the Shanghai ghetto took part in the resistance movement.
 They participated in an underground network to obtain and circulate information and were involved in some minor sabotage and in providing assistance to downed Allied aircrews.

 After liberation

 The ghetto was officially liberated on 3 September 1945.
-Soon after, the refugees left, primarily to live in Palestine, the USA, Australia, Canada, and the Soviet Union, with a small amount going to Germany and Austria.
+Soon after, the refugees left, primarily to live in Palestine, the US, Australia, Canada, and the Soviet Union, with a small amount going to Germany and Austria.
 There were 7,270 Central European Jewish refugees in Shanghai in 1947, 1,700 in 1949, and 21 in the 1960s.